-As of April 28, 2015, directors and executive officers and their affiliates beneficially owned, in the aggregate, approximately 58.9% of our outstanding capital stock.
-After the consummation of this offering, this will be 72.9% assuming that all 2015 convertible notes are converted into 1,875,000 shares of Series A Preferred Stock and such shares of Series A Preferred Stock are converted to common stock upon the closing of this offering, and assuming the purchase by such stockholders of all units contemplated by this offering.
+As of February 18, 2015, directors and executive officers and their affiliates beneficially owned, in the aggregate, approximately 80.7% of our outstanding capital stock.
+After the consummation of this offering, this will be %, assuming .
 As a result, these stockholders will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our Company or its assets.
 This concentration of ownership could limit stockholders' ability to influence corporate matters and may have the effect of delaying or preventing a third party from acquiring control over us.